AlbertoF53/Using-Git-GitHub-with-R/README.md

-It documents changes associated with files corresponding to Using Git & Github workshop by Dr. David Keyes.
+Documents changes associated with files corresponding to Using Git & Github workshop by Dr. David Keyes.
+Look at the section on history